 Fishing from the Oceanside Pier is good for California halibut (spring and summer), sargo, jacksmelt, sculpin, white croaker, Pacific bonito, queenfish, Pacific barracuda (in summer), kelp and sand bass.
 You also can fish from the Oceanside and Dana Harbor jetties.
 Best bets are fly-lined anchovies to catch the bonitos.
 Parking is good along the coast, and restrooms are readily available throughout.
 If you fish the surf, you'll most likely come up with surfperch, croaker, corbina or grunion.

-Solid lifeguard coverage.
+There is lifeguard coverage.
 Shaded picnic areas include tables and barbecue grills.
 East of The Strand are a series of parks - outfitted with restrooms and picnic tables.
-To the north, the Beach Community Center offers daily basketball games, as well as youth programs.
+To the north of the pier, the Junior Seau Beach Community Center offers daily basketball games, as well as youth programs.
 The Pier Amphitheater to the south hosts activities and contests.

 Oceanside has always had a pier for its residents and visitors to enjoy.
 The first pier, built in 1888, was located at what is now Wisconsin Ave.
 The next five were built on the site where you'll find the current pier - at the end of Pier View Way.